-

 February to April – Application Review and Interview Period

 During this time, the people operations team will review leader applications and will begin contacting qualified applicants to schedule interviews.
 The interview process may include two separate interviews: a preliminary self-recorded “one-way” interview and a live second-round interview with a member of the people operations team.
-Candidates being considered for the senior program leader position can expect a third interview, and a language check may be included for the Iraqi Young Leaders Exchange Program: Arabic.
+Candidates being considered for the senior program leader position can expect a third interview, and a language check may be included for some positions.

 April to May – Hiring and Leader Onboarding